 Disclaimer: This post has affiliate links that can help me earn a small commission, at no extra cost to you.
 If you click through and purchase with these links, thank you in advance for the extra support.💖😊

-Travel Deeper Through These Hidden Gems:
+Travel Deeper Through Granada with These Hidden Gems

 Carmen de los Mártires

 This hidden gem is a spectacular spot located on a hill that overlooks Granada and offers insane views of the Sierra Nevada mountains and a bit of Alhambra.
-This mid-19th-century hidden gem has a palace and marvelous gardens decorated with beautiful fountains, ponds, and even a “lake”.

 Not only is this place simply magical with its architecture and nature, but it has the cutest inhabitants!
 Here live a few ducks and two gorgeous peacocks.